Bluebeam Builds Digital Infrastructure for Global Project Collaboration

 PASADENA, Calif., Nov.
-03, 2020 (GLOBE NEWSWIRE) -- Bluebeam, Inc., leading developer of solutions and services that set the standard for architecture, engineering and construction professionals worldwide, today announced the continuing expansion of their global Studio data infrastructure, providing customers faster and more secure access to their cloud-based projects while meeting strict local data residency requirements.
+03, 2020 (GLOBE NEWSWIRE) -- Bluebeam., the leading developer of solutions and services that set the standard for architecture, engineering and construction professionals worldwide, today announced the continuing expansion of their global Studio data infrastructure, providing customers faster and more secure access to their cloud-based projects while meeting strict local data residency requirements.

 “Digital collaboration has never been more important than it is now, with teams separated not only globally, but locally as well,” said Bluebeam CPO Roger Angarita.
 “Given the specific needs of builders working in and across different regions, we've applied our customer-centric approach to solve the problem, working directly with customers to gain a deeper understanding of the issues they face.
-By understanding exactly how the increasing regulatory demand for local data residency was impacting their organization’s abilities to digitally collaborate, we could partner with them to outline local solutions that addressed their global problems.
+By understanding exactly how the increasing regulatory demand for local data residency was affecting their organisation’s abilities to collaborate digitally, we could partner with them to outline local solutions that addressed their global problems.
 And it shouldn’t be a surprise that we were able to improve overall Studio performance locally as a result.”

 More information about the new Studio server in Germany can be found here.
 Access to this new server will be automatic for all Revu 20 or Revu 2019 users in the DACH region.

-Bluebeam’s collaborative solutions that provide access to Studio are available now at Bluebeam.com and through our worldwide reseller network.
+Bluebeam’s collaborative solutions that provide access to Studio are available now at Bluebeam.co.uk and through our worldwide reseller network.

-Trusted by over 1.9 million individuals in more than 130 countries, Bluebeam's smart, intuitive markup and collaboration solutions advance the way technical professionals work, manage and collaborate on projects digitally.
-Founded in Pasadena, CA, Bluebeam has grown to include additional US offices in California, Illinois, Texas and New Hampshire, as well as offices in England, Germany, Denmark, Sweden and Australia.
-Bluebeam is part of the Nemetschek Group.
-Download a 30-day trial of Bluebeam Revu on our website.

 Contact: